Vaginal discharge is the body’s way of protecting the vagina from infections. And it can look different throughout your menstrual cycle.

 Discharge keeps the tissues in your vagina healthy and lubricated.
 The white discharge you may see before your period is known as leukorrhea.
 It’s filled with fluid and cells that are being shed from the vagina and may even look slightly yellow at times.

 This part of your menstrual cycle is called the luteal phase.
 It’s when the hormone progesterone peaks in your body.
 When estrogen is the dominant hormone, discharge tends to be clear, stretchy, or watery.
-Progesterone, on the other hand, turns mucus cloudy or white.
+Progesterone, on the other hand, turns it cloudy or white.

 That makes sense, as you most often see this type of mucus when you’re no longer fertile — between ovulation and the start of your period.

 While white discharge before your period can just be a sign of usual reproductive system functioning, it can have other triggers.

 Some may be nothing to worry about.
 But any discharge that comes with a strong smell, particularly thick texture, or irritation can be a sign of an infection.

 Here are some other potential causes to consider.

 Birth control changes your hormone levels, which can lead to more discharge — particularly if your contraceptive contains estrogen.

 More discharge before your period is due can be an early sign of pregnancy.
 That’s because estrogen levels are high.